romnance/Happyshow/README.md

 Can be used for searching your favourite tv shows, reading the info about show and checking the schedule for upcoming episodes.

+Search for your favourite TV shows from the main page, add shows to "My Shows" list.
+To go back to default-page view after you're done with searching, click on "Happy Shows".

+Click on show Image or show name to see detailed info.

 [Check hosted app online](https://happyshow.vercel.app/)

 # To run on localhost